Demo-AI-Edge-Crazy-Train/lego-summit-connect-2025-lab-statement/content/overview/architecture.en.md

 - **Self-healing**: Automatic recovery from failures
 - **Monitoring**: Real-time system health tracking

-## ☁️ The Cloud: OpenShift Cluster
+## ☁️ In the Cloud: the OpenShift Cluster

 ### Infrastructure Components
 Located in **AWS Cloud** with **5G connectivity** to the edge: